A few days ago an update was released to the Growmap Anti Spambot Plugin for WordPress.

 But we’ve decided to take the strengths of this plugin and add our own customizations.

-Recently we developed our own simple but highly effective WordPress Firewall plugin, that actually integrates the GASP principles into the WordPress login screen.
+Recently we developed our own simple but highly effective Shield Security plugin for WordPress, that actually integrates the GASP principles into the WordPress login screen.

-We decided as we reviewed the updated GASP plugin that we would integrate their comment spam protection feature directly into our WordPress Firewall, and at the same time implement some of the ideas we have to further enhance it.
+We decided as we reviewed the updated GASP plugin that we would integrate their comment spam protection feature directly into our Shield Security plugin, and at the same time implement some of the ideas we have to further enhance it.

-In this way, we’ll bring together some of the most powerful security and WordPress protection mechanisms under 1 roof – the WordPress Simple Firewall.
+In this way, we’ll bring together some of the most powerful security and WordPress protection mechanisms under 1 roof – the Shield Security plugin for WordPress.

-How the WordPress Simple Firewall SPAM Protection works
+How the Shield Security plugin for WordPress SPAM Protection works

-There are several key features to the SPAM protection offered by the WordPress Simple Firewall plugin.
+There are several key features to the SPAM protection offered by the Shield Security plugin for WordPress.

 Combined, they offer very powerful protection against Spambot WordPress comments.